-Due to the COVID-19 pandemic, many Canadian visa application centres (VACs) have temporarily closed or are operating with limited hours and services.
+Due to the COVID-19 pandemic, many Canadian visa application centres (VACs) are closed or operating at a reduced capacity with limited services.
 Before applying, you should:

-- know if you are exempt from travel restrictions
+- Ensure you are exempt from the current travel restrictions

 - Review changes to the application process

-- visit the website of the VAC where you intend to apply to know what services they offer.
+- Know what services are available at the VAC where you intend to apply

 Applicants must wait to receive a request letter or email from Immigration, Refugees and Citizenship Canada before sending their passports to a VAC.
 At this time, some closed VACs are only receiving passports by mail or courier, so please refer to the VAC’s website for the most up-to-date information.